bluej100/PathPower/README.md

 PathPower
 =========

 A [Bukkit](http://bukkit.org/) plugin for measuring time and energy used by players travelling a path.
 The XP bar will display the player's current energy usage.
+The blocks walked on by players will also turn to colored wool to record energy.

 Installation
 -----